 Both employers and employees can be held responsible for their actions if they discriminate against a person.

 There are different types of unlawful discrimination and they are:

 - Indirect discrimination

 - Discrimination arising from disability

 - Pregnancy and maternity discrimination

 - Failure to make reasonable adjustments for disabled people

-We can assist businesses in the introduction and implementation of policies to promote equality in the workplace and also advise on how to handle complaints and grievances relating to discrimination.
+Our Employment Lawyers can assist businesses in the introduction and implementation of policies to promote equality in the workplace and also advise on how to handle complaints and grievances relating to discrimination.
 We will guide you through the procedures that need to be followed to ensure the matter is dealt with promptly and fairly and to reduce the risk of any claim escalating to the Employment Tribunal.

 If a complaint cannot be resolved and it leads to an Employment Tribunal claim then we are very experienced in dealing with the entire range of discrimination claims.